t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 There are different approaches that all depend on the particular conversion problem.

 As mentioned in the previous sections, POST request are a good way to model functionality that does not necessarily affect resource state.
-When the input data for the conversion is small and the conversion result is determenistic, however, it can be better to use a GET request with the input data in the URI query part.
+When the input data for the conversion is small and the conversion result is deterministic, however, it can be better to use a GET request with the input data in the URI query part.
 The query is parameterizing the conversion resource, so that it acts like a look-up table.
-The benefit is that results can be cached also for HTTP (where responses to POST are not cachable).
+The benefit is that results can be cached also for HTTP (where responses to POST are not cacheable).
-In CoAP, cachability depends on the response code, so that also a response to a POST request can be made cacheable through a 2.05 Content code.
+In CoAP, cacheability depends on the response code, so that also a response to a POST request can be made cacheable through a 2.05 Content code.

 When the input data is large or has a binary encoding, it is better to use POST requests with a proper Media Type for the input representation.
 A POST request is also more suitable, when the result is time-dependent and the latest result is expected (e.g., exchange rates).

 ### Events as State

-In event-centric paradigms such as pub/sub, events are usually represented by an incoming message that might even be identical for each occurance.
+In event-centric paradigms such as pub/sub, events are usually represented by an incoming message that might even be identical for each occurrence.
-Since the messages are queued, the receiver is aware of each occurance of the event and can react accordingly.
+Since the messages are queued, the receiver is aware of each occurrence of the event and can react accordingly.
 For instance, in an event-centric system, ringing a door bell would result in a message being sent that represents the event that it was rung.

-In resouce-oriented paradigms such as REST, messages usually carry the current state of the remote resource, independent from the changes (i.e., events) that have lead to that state.
+In resource-oriented paradigms such as REST, messages usually carry the current state of the remote resource, independent from the changes (i.e., events) that have lead to that state.
 In a naive yet natural design, a door bell could be modeled as a resource that can have the states unpressed and pressed.
 There are, however, a few issues with this approach.
 Polling is not an option, as it is highly unlikely to be able to observe the pressed state with any realistic polling interval.